Leading with Passion and Purpose: Meet our Discipline Heads

 At Recovery Station, clients are at the heart of everything we do.
 Our dedicated clinicians work creatively and compassionately, meeting clients where they live, work, and thrive.

-Pictured from left to right: Tiff, Michelle, Janelle, Erin and Meagen
+Pictured from left to right: Janelle, Erin, Michelle, Meagen and Stefanie.

 In this article, our discipline heads share why they love working in the community, from supporting clients in their daily environments to building long-term therapeutic relationships.
 They also talk about their visions for their teams’ future, which is focused on growth, innovation, and delivering the best client-centred care possible.

 Each leader brings a unique blend of clinical expertise, creativity, and dedication to their role, ensuring that no two days are ever the same.
 This focus on growth and innovation extends to our team culture, where building a happy, empowered team of clinicians is just as important as the work we do for our clients.
-By fostering a supportive, collaborative environment, we ensure that our clinicians thrive, which in turn enables us to deliver the best care possible.
+By fostering a supportive, collaborative environment, we ensure our clinicians thrive and deliver the best possible care.

 Why do you love working in the community?